-As a small business owner, you may wonder about your rights and obligations as well as popular trends when it comes to paid time off policies (or PTO).
-Am I required to offer it?
-And if so, just how much paid time off are my employees entitled to?
+As a small business owner, you may wonder about your rights and obligations as well as popular trends when it comes to paid time off policies (PTO).
+Am I required to offer a PTO policy?
+And, if so, just how much paid time off are my employees entitled to?
 What are other companies of my size offering?

 When it comes to the crossroads of small businesses and paid time off policies, here’s what you need to know.

-It’s important to understand that a paid time off policy is different from a vacation policy and that your small business will likely use one policy or the other, but probably not both at the same time.
+A paid time off policy is different from a vacation policy.
+Your small business will likely use 1 policy or the other, but probably not both at the same time.

-According to the United States Department of Labor, there’s no federally mandated requirement for small businesses (or large) to offer paid time off policies.
+According to the United States Department of Labor, there’s no federally mandated requirement for small businesses (or large) to offer paid time off.
 However, it could be a requirement in your state.
 The laws regarding paid time off vary from state to state.
 You should find out about the specific requirements, if any, in yours.

-As of 2016, the National Conference of State Legislatures offered a chart showing paid time off requirements by state.
-For the most current legislation impacting sick leave, family and medical leave, and paid time off policy and vacation policy in your state, visit your state Department of Labor website.
+The National Conference of State Legislatures provides a chart showing paid family and medical leave requirements by state as of June 2022.
+For the most current legislation impacting sick leave, family and medical leave, and paid time off policy in your state, visit your state’s website.

 Offering paid time off is beneficial to small businesses in several other ways, including:

-- Allowing employees who don’t use up all their sick days to enjoy more vacation time, demonstrating the value of work-life balance
+- Allowing employees who don’t use up all their sick days to enjoy more vacation time, providing better work-life balance.

-- As a recruitment and retention tool to attract and keep top talent who want flexibility
+- Acting as a recruitment and retention tool to attract and keep top talent who want flexible work arrangements.

-- Easier to track and record for your human resources manager/worker
+- Making tracking and recording time off easier for your human resources professionals.

-If you decide to replace your sick days, personal days, and vacation pay policy with a paid time off policy, Schwartz says to be upfront with your staff about the ground rules.
+If you decide to replace your sick days, personal days, and vacation pay policies with a paid time off policy, you should be upfront with your staff about the ground rules.

 In this current fast-paced business market, there’s fierce competition for top talent.
-Consider the fact that the flexibility of a paid time off policy can be an enticing recruiting and retention tool, not to mention a time-saver for overworked business owners juggling human resources responsibilities along with everything else.
+Consider the fact that the flexibility of a paid time off policy can be an enticing recruiting and retention tool.
+It’s also a time-saver for overworked business owners juggling human resources responsibilities along with everything else.